-We’ll tell you if this resort lives up to its title as “Best All-Inclusive Family Resort in the World.”
+Does this resort live up to its title as “Best All-Inclusive Family Resort in the World?”

 We here at KidTripster have traveled a lot of places around the world and covered a lot of cruises, resorts, and all-around fun stuff.
 But never before have we had so much interest from readers in one particular property as we have with Beaches Turks & Caicos.

 Whether it’s the catchy TV ads with stunning shots of the long stretch of white, sandy beach and turquoise blue waters or just word of mouth from families who have been there, somehow everyone seems to know about Beaches Turks & Caicos and its reputation for being the perfect beach destination for families.
 So the obvious question: is it?

 I, for some reason, once had the impression that Beaches was cheap and cheesy - much in the way I used to think of “all-inclusive” as college kids, plastic wristbands, and cheap liquor.
 I have no idea how I got this impression, seeing as Beaches Turks and Caicos is, in fact, a five-star property, and there is absolutely nothing at all cheap about it.
 Nevertheless, let me be the first to tell you that a recent trip to the resort blew my pre-conceived notions right out of those cerulean blue waters!

 My family and I had the opportunity to visit Beaches Turks & Caicos to celebrate the re-opening of the resort.
 Turks and Caicos was one of the Caribbean nations hit by both hurricanes Irma and Maria in the fall of 2017.
 The resort suffered damage but is completely repaired and looking better than ever.